 Cutting big item costs down

 Most Australians couldn’t live without their microwaves, fridges and washing machines.
-Luckily you don’t have to – there are ways to manage these big items so you consume less energy and lessen the dent in your wallet.
+Luckily you don’t have to – there are ways to manage these big items so you consume less energy and alleviate the pressure on your bank account.

 Fridges are a staple appliance in Aussie households, one you can’t switch off periodically.
 But you can save money on the electricity it uses by controlling its temperature.
 Energy Australia recommends keeping your fridge temperature between 4-5 degrees and your freezer set at -15 and -18 degrees celsius.

-When it comes to heating up your food, while microwaves use less electricity than ovens, it’s still wise to leave your food in the fridge to thaw instead of using the microwave.
-And when you are using the oven, try to leave your oven door alone.
+When you are using the oven, try to leave your oven door alone.
 Each time you don’t open the door to peek a look at your baked goods the more money you’ll be saving.

 As for cleanliness, Energy Australia advised it’s best to only run washing machines and clothes dryers on full loads.
 Another hot tip is to avoid hot water!
 You’ll save on energy costs by using cold water when washing your clothes.

 Following a 2014 report from the Grattan Institute by Tony Wood and Lucy Carter which purported that Australians were paying unfair prices on energy bills, procedures of reform are in motion.
 The Coag Energy Council, who are responsible for pursuing priority issues and key reforms in resources and energy sectors nationally, proposed a National Energy Guarantee (NEM) that “aims to support the provision of reliable, secure and affordable electricity with a focus on ensuring:

 electricity sector emissions reductions needed to meet Australia’s international commitments are achieved